beingabeer/Cryptocurrency-RestAPI/README.md

 # Cryptocurrency-RestAPI

-A simple Rest API for cryptocurrency built using django rest framework
+A simple Rest API for tracking cryptocurrency built using django rest framework